Frequently Asked Questions (FAQs)

 a DB-less or in-memory mode.
 If you’re using Kong in the DB-less mode, you

 don’t really need decK.

-you need decK because:
+If you are using Kong alongside a database, you need decK because:

 kong config db_import command is used to initialize a Kong database,